temporalio/documentation/docs/java-quick-start.md

 ```

 One limitation of the query is that it requires a worker process running because it is executing callback code.
-An interesting feature of the query is that it works for completed workflows as well.
-Let's complete the workflow by sending "Bye" and query it.
+An interesting feature of the query is that it works for completed Workflows as well.
+Let's complete the Workflow by sending "Bye" and query it.

 ```bash
 temporal: docker run --network=host --rm temporalio/tctl:1.1.0 workflow signal --workflow_id "HelloQuery" --name "updateGreeting" --input \"Bye\"